spbovarnick/fly-bin/README.md

     - Drag-and-drop image upload on the add flies form, or at least image file upload via [multer](https://www.npmjs.com/package/multer).
     - A location field within notes that uses the Google Maps Platform to allow users to geo-tag notes
     - OAuth

+Note: This repo does include branches built with OAuth and multer.
+The OAuth branch has functioning OAuth routes.
+On the multer, branch, I wasn't quite able to get file upload working within my create route.